-SEED Stories: Miyah Smith
+SEED Stories: Myiah Smith

 Education is a form of empowerment to equip oneself with the knowledge to face a constantly shifting world.
 Education prepares you to be fl exible and fl ow with the changes.
 As learning happens, youth see themselves reflected within a larger society.
 Education is about ensuring diverse, inclusive, equitable, and sustainable opportunities for youth to be critical thinkers to examine the world around them deeply, how their relationships impact how they choose to live and exist, and how they can craft a life befi tting to them.